Useful information about how to be safe.

 Everyone over 70 years of age with or without any medical problems are considered to be in a high risk category and the safest place is for them to stay at home and have no visitors other than close family caring for them.

 We have found that people who do this become upset particularly if they isolated and some do nothing and just sit down all day.
 Smart phones and computers and ordinary phones are wonderful to keep in touch.
-Also it is very important to keep moving because sedentary behaviour can weaken your body.
+This coronavirus update because it is very important to keep moving because sedentary behaviour will weaken your body.

 Physical Activity and Sedentary Behaviour Guidelines: Practical ideas to help increase physical activity and minimise sedentary behaviour every day.